MultifactorLab/multifactor-selfservice-portal/README.md

 # MultiFactor.SelfService.Linux.Portal
 _Also available in other languages: [Русский](README.ru.md)_

-MultiFactor SelfService Portal is a website developed and maintained by MultiFactor for self-enrollment of a second authentication factor by users within an `Active Directory` corporate network.
+MultiFactor SelfService Portal (Linux version) is a website developed and maintained by MultiFactor for self-enrollment of a second authentication factor by users within an `Active Directory` corporate network.
 In addition to Active Directory other ldap directories are also supported.

 The portal is a part of <a href="https://multifactor.pro/" target="_blank">MultiFactor</a> 2FA hybrid solution.